IEEEBerkeley/hope-www/labs/charger/schematic.rst

   #.
 This will give you a table of all of the switching regulators that fit our
      application.
 Find the cheapest one listed (Hint: this should be an ADPXXXX part).
   #.
-Now go to Digi-Key, Mouser, Arrow, and Newark and enter in the manufaturer
+Now go to Digi-Key, Mouser, Arrow, and Newark and enter in the manufacturer
-     part for the componenet you found and pick the cheapest distributor.
+     part for the component you found and pick the cheapest distributor.
   #.
 Now add this component to your BOM.

 Which option did you pick?
 What parts did you choose and why?